-Shareholders of Preferred Shares that are "Canadian-controlled private corporations" ("CCPCs", and as defined in the Income Tax Act) may be subject to an additional refundable tax on certain investment income, including amounts received in respect of interest and taxable capital gains.
+Shareholders of Preferred Shares that are "Canadian-controlled private corporations" ("CCPCs", and as defined in the Income Tax Act) or a "substantive CCPC" (as proposed to be defined in Tax Proposals released by the Minister of Finance (Canada) on August 9, 2022) may be subject to an additional refundable tax on certain investment income, including amounts received in respect of interest and taxable capital gains.
 CCPCs acquiring or holding Preferred Shares should consult their tax advisors with respect to the implications of the refundable tax as it relates to the acquisition, holding and disposition of Preferred Shares.